-1. Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
+^{1.} Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
 The "Kosmos reporting boundaries and assumptions" column provides additional information on Kosmos' Criteria and how the Criteria is being leveraged.

-INDICATOR REPORTED METRIC AS OF OR FOR THE YEAR-ENDED DECEMBER 31, 2021 CRITERIA KOSMOS REPORTING BOUNDARIES AND ASSUMPTIONS WATER Total fresh water withdrawn and total fresh water 10,081 SASB - EM-EP-140a.1 Water sources: consumed (m3) ------------------------------------ 0 (1) Total fresh water withdrawn Vessel and rig water onboard to support seismic, drilling and completions activities. consumed in regions with High or Extremely High Baseline Water Stress (%) (2) Total fresh water consumed, percentage of each in regions with High or Extremely High Baseline Water Stress Water withdrawn and consumed outside of operations is not included.
-All water withdrawn is considered to be consumed and all water withdrawn is assumed to be fresh water.
-ENVIRONMENTAL FINES AND PENALTIES Total environmental fines and penalties Monetary sanctions 2 GRI 307-1 Includes environmental fines and penalties \$300 Non-compliance with environmental laws and regulations received during 2021 that were reported to management of any amount.
-Non-monetary sanctions O a.
-Significant fines and non-monetary sanctions for non-compliance with environmental laws and/or regulations in terms of: i.
-Total monetary value of significant fines; ii.
-Total number of non-monetary sanctions Total hydrocarbon spills 0 SASB EM-EP-160a.2 - Number and aggregate volume of hydrocarbon spills Includes spills of any amount that reached the environment reported to management in 2021.
-1 The entity shall disclose the total number and volume (in barrels) of hydrocarbon spills where: 1.2 Spills include those that reached the environment and exclude spills that were contained within impermeable secondary containment.
-SELECT PAYMENTS TO GOVERNMENTS (SEE EXH SOCIAL INVESTMENT SPENDING Total social investment spending (\$USD) 3 3,700,000 GRI 201-1.a.ii - Direct economic value generated and distributed a.
+INDICATOR REPORTED METRIC AS OF OR FOR THE YEAR-ENDED DECEMBER 31, 2020 CRITERIA 1 KOSMOS REPORTING BOUNDARIES AND ASSUMPTIONS SPILLS Total hydrocarbon spills 0 SASB EM-EP-160a.2 - Number and aggregate volume of hydrocarbon spills Includes spills of any amount that reached the environment reported to management in 2020.
+1 The entity shall disclose the total number and volume (in barrels) of hydrocarbon spills where: 1.2 Spills include those that reached the environment PAYMENTS TO GOVERNMENTS (SEE EXHIBIT #1 ON FOLLOWING PAGE) SOCIAL INVESTMENT SPENDING Total social investment spending (\$USD) 3 10,493,000 GRI 201-1.a.ii - Direct economic value generated and distributed a.
 Direct economic value generated and distributed (EVG&D) on an accruals basis, including the basic components for the organization's global operations as listed below. ii.
 Economic value distributed: community investments.
-Includes actual expenditures by Kosmos benefiting the broader community where the target beneficiaries are external to the organization.
+Includes voluntary spend and investment of funds in the broader community where the target beneficiaries are external to the organization.
 Social Investment figures in the Sustainability Report include both discretionary and contracted spend, which could include contractual payments to government.
 Expenditures in support of the operation of community investments and related programs are also included in the total social investment amount.

-1. Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
+^{1.} Reference to GRI and SASB metrics means that Kosmos is aligned with the portion of the GRI or SASB criteria that is disclosed within the "Criteria" column.
 The "Kosmos reporting boundaries and assumptions" column provides additional information on Kosmos' Criteria and how the Criteria is being leveraged.